nagasudhirpulla/taming_python/blog/skills/winlogbeat setup.md

 - `level` attribute can be used to specify which log levels would be shipped
 - `tags` attribute can be used to mention a list of tags that will be attached to the logs while shipping.
 This can be useful to easily search logs in Elasticsearch

-### Load sample Kibana dashboards and index templates
+### Load sample Kibana dashboards and index patterns

 - Ensure `setup.dashboards.enabled: true` in `winlogbeat.yml` to load sample Winlogbeat dashboards in Kibana.
 Kibana connectivity can be configured in the `setup.kibana` section